scottmcleodjr/cwkeyer/README.md

 ### **Interface Compatibility**

 At the moment, the library has a Key that beeps and a Key that sets the DTR signal on a serial port.
-The latter one does everything I need to interface with my radios, and I'm unsure what might be useful for other radios and interfaces.
+The latter one does everything I need to interface with my radios.
 If you need something else, make an issue or pull request.
 I'm happy to make this useful to more people.

 ### **Usage Example & Documentation**